Skip to main content

 Natural Resource Aboriginal Liaison Program

-Established in 2014, the Aboriginal Liaison Program (ALP) is a partnership between Indigenous communities, the BC Energy Regulator (BCER) and other natural resource agencies.
+Established in 2014, the Aboriginal Liaison Program (ALP) is a partnership between First Nations, the BC Energy Regulator (BCER) and other natural resource agencies.

 Resources